Orthognathic Surgery: A Solution for Severe Malocclusion

 Patients who undergo orthognathic surgery typically complete their orthodontic phase first.
 Once your teeth have moved according to plan, your surgery can be scheduled.

 When the day of surgery arrives, treatment will be performed in a hospital or in the oral surgery office, where appropriate anesthesia can be administered for your comfort.
 Depending on your unique needs, bone may be reshaped, added, or taken away.
 The jaws will then be carefully repositioned, and will be held in place by screws, plates, wires, or other surgical-grade materials.
 The length of the surgery will vary, and will be based on your specific case.
 However, this type of procedure typically takes several hours to complete.

 The hospital staff will be there to make sure you are relaxed and comfortable throughout your stay.
-As always, our team at Smile Orthodontics will be available to answer any questions you have before your treatment begins.
+As always, our team at Suffolk Braces will be available to answer any questions you have before your treatment begins.

 Schedule a Consultation with Us

 While orthognathic surgery is not necessary for every patient, it can significantly improve the quality of life of those who need it.
 To find out if surgical treatment can help you, schedule a consultation with one of our doctors.
 You can contact us online or call one of our Suffolk, VA office locations.

 When I first came to Suffolk Braces, I was 11 years old, and my smile had a lot of work to do.
 By the time I was done being treated, my smile was exactly how I wanted it to look.
 With my new, big smile, I gained a lot of confidence in myself.
 Overall, my time at Smile Orthodontics was life-changing and very enjoyable.Kendall S.